orientechnologies/orientdb-docs/Windows-Service.md

-# Install as Service on Windows
+# Install as a Service on Windows
+____

 OrientDB is a Java server application.
-As most server applications, they have to perform several tasks before being able to shut down the Virtual Machine process hence they need a portable way to be notified of the imminent Virtual Machine shutdown.
+As most server applications, they have to perform several tasks, before being able to shut down the Virtual Machine process, hence they need a portable way to be notified of the imminent Virtual Machine shutdown.
-At the moment, the only way to properly shut down an OrientDB server instance (not embedded) is to execute the *shutdown.bat* (or *shutdown.sh*) script shipped with the OrientDB distribution but it's up to the user to take care of this.
-This implies that the server instance isn't  stopped correctly when the computer on which it is deployed is shutted down without executing the above script.
+At the moment, the only way to properly shut down an OrientDB server instance (not embedded) is to execute the *shutdown.bat* (or *shutdown.sh*) script shipped with the OrientDB distribution, but it's up to the user to take care of this.
+This implies that the server instance isn't  stopped correctly, when the computer on which it is deployed, is shut down without executing the above script.

 ## Apache Commons Daemon

 [Apache Commons Daemon](http://commons.apache.org/daemon/) is a set of applications and API enabling Java server application to run as native non interactive server applications under Unix and Windows.
-In Unix, server applications running in background are called *daemons* and are controlled by the operating system with a set of specified *signals*.
-Under Windows such programs are called services and are controlled by appropriate calls to specific functions defined in the application binary.
-Although the ways of dealing with the problem are different, in both cases the operating system can notify a server application of its imminent shutdown, and the underlying application has the ability to perform certain tasks before its process of execution is destroyed.
+In Unix, server applications running in the background are called *daemons* and are controlled by the operating system with a set of specified *signals*.
+Under Windows, such programs are called services and are controlled by appropriate calls to specific functions defined in the application binary.
+Although the ways of dealing with running daemons or services are different, in both cases the operating system can notify a server application of its imminent shutdown, and the underlying application has the ability to perform certain tasks, before its process of execution is destroyed.
 Wrapping OrientDB as a *Unix daemon* or as a *Windows service* enables the management of this server application lifecycle through the mechanisms provided natively by both Unix and Windows operating systems.

 ## Installation

-This tutorial is focused on Windows so you have to download *procrun*.
-[Procrun](http://commons.apache.org/daemon/procrun.html) is a set of applications that allow Windows users to wrap (mostly) Java applications (e.g. Tomcat) as a Windows service.
-The service can be set to automatically start when the machine boots and will continue to run with no user logged onto the machine.
+This tutorial is focused on Windows, so you have to download *procrun*.
+[Procrun](http://commons.apache.org/daemon/procrun.html) is a set of applications, which allow Windows users to wrap (mostly) Java applications (e.g. Tomcat) as a Windows service.
+The service can be set to automatically start, when the machine boots and will continue to run with no user logged onto the machine.

 1. Point you browser to the [Apache Commons Daemon download page](http://commons.apache.org/daemon/download_daemon.cgi).
 1. Click on **Browse native binaries download area...**: you will see the index **commons/daemon/binaries/** (even if the title in the page reports **Index of dist/commons**).